microsoft/vscode-docs/docs/remote/troubleshooting.md

 If you are trying to connect to a localhost port from an external application, the port may be blocked.

 **Resolution:** VS Code 1.40 introduced a new `vscode.env.asExternalUri` API for extensions to programmatically forward arbitrary ports.
 See the [extension author's guide](/api/advanced-topics/remote-extensions#forwarding-localhost) for details.
-As a workaround, you can use the **Remote-Containers: Forward Port from Container...** or **Remote-SSH: Forward Port from Active Host...**, or **VS Online: Forward Port** commands to do so manually.
+As a workaround, you can use the **Forward a Port** command to do so manually.

 ### Websockets do not work in port forwarded content in VS Online's browser-based editor